Our guide to the Omo Valley

 What are the accommodation options?

 If you want a truly unique experience and have a bit more to spend, there are a number of exclusive tented and fly camps set up in the Omo.
-Lale's camp is the flagship of these, and the camps offer exclusive access into some of the Omo Valley's most secluded regions.
-Ask us about this if you're it sounds like something you'd be interested in.
+Lale's Camp is the flagship of these, and the camps offer exclusive access into some of the Omo Valley's most secluded regions.

 When to visit